briantist/Idempotion/README.md

 # Idempotion
 Idempotion is a PowerShell module designed to allow use of DSC resources as imperative commands.

-The idempotent nature of DSC resources is sometimes desirable in a scenario where generating static configurations tied to a specific node don't make sense.
+The idempotent nature of DSC resources is sometimes desirable in a scenario where generating static configurations tied to a specific node doesn't make sense.

 Idempotion allows you to use existing, well-tested logic as part of scripts so you don't have to reinvent the wheel.